 There’s really no other way to say it: SmartCore flooring, including both SmartCore Pro and SmartCore Ultra, is just decent.
 SmartCore flooring reviews agree: it’ll get the job done but better options exist.

 We mentioned Proximity Mills before, but really, you have a lot of options.

-If you want excellent LVP for virtually the same price, find a top-rated flooring store in your area!
+If you want excellent LVP for virtually the same price and to make a smart choice, find a top-rated flooring store in your area!
 To be honest, independent flooring stores will be able to sell you a much better product at a much better price than any box store.

 Alternately, check out some more articles to learn more!

 Hickory luxury vinyl plank (LVP) flooring has become one of the most popular types of flooring over the past few years.
 It is a durable and affordable alternative to traditional hardwood flooring, as well as being fairly easy to install.
 Here we will take a look at what hickory LVP flooring is, how it compares […]

 If you’re looking into waterproof laminate flooring, you probably have some questions.
 First among them: is there waterproof laminate flooring?
 As in, does it even really exist?
 As it turns out, waterproof laminate flooring is real—and some of the best laminate flooring brands make it.